 For about the first 6 months after birth, immunoglobulins from the mother protect against infection.
-At about age 6 months, levels of these immunoglobulins start to decrease, and affected infants start having recurring cough, rhinitis, and/or infections of the ears, skin, sinuses, and lungs.
+At about age 6 months, levels of these immunoglobulins start to decrease, and affected infants start having recurring cough, nasal infections (rhinitis), and/or infections of the ears, skin, sinuses, and lungs.
 The infections are usually due to bacteria such as pneumococci, streptococci, and Haemophilus bacteria.
 Some unusual viral infections of the brain may develop.
 The tonsils are very small, and lymph nodes do not develop.

 Blood tests are done to measure immunoglobulin levels and the number of B cells.

 Genetic testing may be done to confirm the diagnosis of X-linked agammaglobulinemia but is not usually needed.
 Testing is recommended for close relatives.